jayoung/pamlWrapper/README.md

 You'll want to set the environmental variable `PAML_WRAPPER_HOME` to be wherever `myInstallDir/pamlWrapper` is.

-# To run these scripts using docker
+# To run these scripts WITH docker

 A **docker container** is a bit like a mini-computer inside the computer we're actually working on.
 This mini-computer is where we will actually run PAML.
 A **docker image** is a bunch of files stored in a hidden place on our computer that provide the setup for that mini-computer.